mm217mam/mm217mam/README.md

 - Hi, I’m Mike Montes @mm217mam.
+- It's been a year since I opened this repositiry and it's time to start filling it.
+I obtained my B.S. in Data Science in Decmeber 2023, and am now halfway thorugh the M.S. with concentrations on ML and Big Data.
+Those don't limit me though.
+It is now time for me to start showing what I've learned: I'll start with easy datasets and show my coding skills in R, Python and SQL, and then I'll move onto more demanding projects.
+If you're new to DS, ask me questions if you need help as I've struggled quite a bit and I want to smooth your way down this interesting path.
 - I’m interested in learning to use data science to solve our problems and sometimes just answer, "What if...?"
-- I’m currently learning Machine Learning, Probability II online at Maryville U of St. Kouis
+- I’m currently learning Machine Learning, Probability II online at Maryville U of St. Louis
 - I've taken Python, R, predictive modeling and SAS.
 (I'm halfway through taking 12 hours in the spring so my GitHub may grow slowly.)
 - I’m looking to collaborate on learning to code and navigate the pro network with my fellow noobs.
 - How to reach me: miguel.montes.jr@gmail.com